ShindouMihou/heimdell/README.md

 > Heimdell is currently **under development**.

-The backend server functions as intended, but several issues remain—most notably (**aplies to Windows only**):
+The backend server functions as intended, but several issues remain—most notably (**applies to Windows only**):

 * Image and asset references are not yet resolved in the current bundling flow.
 * CLI support for apps using the **new React Native architecture** is still incomplete.